15 Habits That Save Money

 Research the best card.
 Find one that has a low APR and gives you some kind of incentive to use it like money back or reward points to spend on X, or ideally gives you both.
 I never put more on my card than I can afford to pay off in one shot, but I use it enough to keep it open.
 Thanks, dad.

 TIP: You can transfer your credit card debt from one card to another.
 If you transfer a large balance to a credit card with either lower interest or 0% interest, you will be able to pay that off quicker and save some money.
-Find a good credit card to transfer to over at Magnify Money.
+Find a good credit card to transfer to over at Magnify Money and Wallet Hub.